Bold Bean Co

 Directions

-Heat the olive oil in a pan over a medium heat.
-Add the cumin and fennel seeds and fry until they start to pop, then add the onion and cook for 7-8 minutes until softened.
+Heat 2 tablespoons of oil in a pan over a medium heat.
+Add the cumin and fennel seeds and cook for 2 minutes until fragrant and sizzling.
+Then add the onion with a pinch of salt and cook for 8-10 minutes until softened, stirring occasionally.
 Add a splash of water if they start to stick.
-Add the garlic and cook for a further 1-2 minutes.
+Add the garlic and cook for a further minute until fragrant.

-Add the turmeric, garam masala, ginger and tomato puree with half a cup of water and stir to create a paste.
-Fry off for a 1-2 minutes.
+Add the turmeric, curry powder, ginger and tomato puree with a splash of water stir to create a paste.
+Fry off for 1-2 minutes until it darkens in colour.

-Pour in the carlin peas with their bean stock, the veg stock, spinach and all of the coconut milk and stir to combine.
-Simmer for a few minutes until the mixture thickens slightly.
+Pour in the carlin peas with their bean stock, coconut milk and spinach.
+Stir to combine and simmer for a few minutes until the mixture thickens slightly.
+As the carlin peas are well seasoned, we recommend tasting before adding salt.

 Transfer 2 ladle-fulls of the mixture to a blender or food processor and blitz into a puree.
 Stir this green puree back into the pan.
-If it’s looking a little thick, add some more stock or water.
-Season to taste and reduce to a low simmer.
+If it’s looking a little thick, some of the remaining coconut milk or water to loosen.
+Check for seasoning - keeping in mind the halloumi is salty! - and reduce to a low simmer.

 Once the curry has reached a creamy consistency, serve into bowls.
 Top with some yogurt and scatter over the halloumi chunks.
 Finish with a sprinkle of nigella seeds, if using.
 Dunk with warm naans to serve, or with rice for something heartier.